Supporting the choices of irregular child migrants

 European Union cooperation with Turkey and Libya and the family separation crisis in the United States show global failures in reconciling ‘tough’ border policies with every child’s right to live free from violence and exploitation.
 Many child protection measures in Western destination countries do not address children’s needs before or during difficult journeys.
 Effective and responsible early intervention can reduce the number in need of emergency protection, with better outcomes for children and a cost-conscious international humanitarian community.

 This Seefar issue brief examines the following question: how can targeted support for children’s decisions around migration help them achieve better outcomes?
-With good data that recognizes their unique profile and needs, children’s own agency can be a powerful tool for change.
+With good data that recognises their unique profile and needs, children’s own agency can be a powerful tool for change.
 The main highlights from the report are:

 - Intervention before children leave home has the potential to drastically reduce the vulnerability of hundreds of thousands of children migrating irregularly each year.